camunda/camunda/docs/src/bpmn-workflows/error-events/error-events.md

 An error can be referenced by one or more error events.
 It must define the `errorCode` (e.g. `Invalid Credit Card`) of the error.

-The `errorCode` is a `string` that must match to the error code that is sent by the client command.
+The `errorCode` is a `string` that must match to the error code that is sent by the client command or from the error end event.

 ## Catching the Error